UnclePhil/TiddlyCouch/README.md

 [WorkingVersion Unclephil.](http://tc.unclephil.net)

-#Knowed Problems:
+##Solved
-* Backstage is not toally working
+* 20111116 import tiddler routine From another tiddlycouch is working
-** Import of external tiddlers is not working
+* 20111116 backstage display is now controlled when login/logout

+##Knowed Problems:
-* Still some border effect with login/logout
+* Still some border effect in theming with login/logout
-*Rss is not working (exist some atom created by Bauwe)
+* Rss is not working (exist some atom created by Bauwe)

-#Working On
+##Working On
-* import tiddler routine
+** importing from local tiidliwiki file